jfischoff/oxymoron/README.md

 Oxymoron is a proof of concept library for writing safe(r) OpenGL code.
-By harnessing the power of singleton types, Oxymoron provides a description of GLSL programming (more to come) that, could be, correct by construction (I haven't added all of the OpenGL enumeration and checks yet).
+By harnessing the power of singleton types, Oxymoron provides a description of GLSL programming (more to come) that, could be, correct by construction.

 Thus, at this early stage, it is not useful for anything other then discussion.